 Hey fourth graders!
 See natural wonders and historic sites in California and beyond for free.

-Two new and very cool initiatives—one federal and one state—to get all 4th graders and their families to experience the places that are home to our country’s natural treasures, rich history, and vibrant culture FREE OF CHARGE!
+Two very cool initiatives—one federal and one state—to get all fourth graders and their families to experience the places that are home to our country’s natural treasures, rich history, and vibrant culture FREE OF CHARGE!

 Every Kid Outdoors

 The Every Kid Outdoors pass is good for the 2021-2022 school year, until August 22, 2022.
 Information on obtaining the pass and rules of use are available by clicking everykidoutdoors.gov.
 This pass provides free access to national parks, national forests, national wildlife refuges, and more!
 Some places you can visit: National Parks, lakes, and monuments.
 You can make a half-day trip or a whole school vacation around out of these destinations.

 - The pass will be encoded to your fourth grader specifically so you can’t copy it and share it with friends.